modin-project/modin/docs/comparisons/dask.rst

 Modin's partition is much more flexible, so the system can scale in both directions and have finer grained partitioning.
 This is explained at a high level in `Modin's documentation`_.
-Because we have this finer grained control over the partitioning, we can support a number of operations that are very challenging in MapReduce systems (e.g. transpose, median, quantile).
+Because we have this finer grained control over the partitioning, we can support a number of operations that are very challenging in TreeReduce systems (e.g. transpose, median, quantile).
 This flexibility in partitioning also gives Modin tremendous power to implement efficient straggler mitigation and improvements in utilization over the entire cluster.